 6. By the time you’re 50, your hair may be 50 percent gray

 Just like the reasons for graying, when a person starts to go gray depends on that individual.
 For instance, Caucasians are more likely to experience gray hair younger than Africans or Asians.
-With that being said, a 2006 study claims that by 50 years old, half of people have up to 50 percent grey hair.
+With that being said, a claims that by 50 years old, half of people have up to 50 percent grey hair.

 7. Changing your lifestyle could reverse the gray

 First things first, if you smoke, discuss with your doctor the best ways to stop.
 This obvious step could seriously push back the age you start graying.
 If you find the quitting process stressful, try replacing smoking with other activities.
 (And even though stress hasn’t been directly linked to graying, incorporating a bit of daily stress relief never hurt anyone.)

 8. Walnuts, fish, and zinc could help with gray hair

 Backe recommends adding certain foods to your diet to help supplement missing nutritional benefits.
 First, he suggests adding walnuts to your diet.
 “These are a great source of copper which helps to lend pigment to your hair follicles.”
 He also suggests adding fish, seeds, and leafy greens like kale and broccoli as sources of omega-3 fatty acids and zinc, “which are imperative for strengthening hair health and even restoring color.”

 9. If your diet isn’t helping, go for vitamin B supplements